menu

 Car Ownership

-American households most often have a car, and regularly they have two or three.
-But households in the 101st St / Lewis Ave neighborhood buck this trend.
-48.7% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 98.7% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the 101st St / Lewis Ave neighborhood have a highly unusual car ownership.
+40.9% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 98.1% of U.S. neighborhoods.

 Diversity

-Did you know that the 101st St / Lewis Ave neighborhood has more Dominican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the 101st St / Lewis Ave neighborhood has more Dominican and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 28.8% of this neighborhood's residents have Dominican ancestry.
+In fact, 24.7% of this neighborhood's residents have Dominican ancestry and 9.0% have South American ancestry.

 101st St / Lewis Ave is also pretty special linguistically.
 Significantly, 3.3% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.5% of the neighborhoods in America.